News and Events

 In 2014 the Centre hosted the Tenth International Scott Conference: Activating the Archive, which was attended by around 90 international delegates.
 In 2018 staff and students from the Centre (pictured below) attended the 11th International Scott conference at Paris Sorbonne.
 We have also been delighted to welcome a number of Erasmus Interns from the University of Mainz to work with the Centre.

-2021 was a particularly busy year for us as we celebrate the 250th anniversary of Scott’s birth with an on-line exhibition on Scott and Song, headed for the hills to think about Scott’s mindful attitude to walking in nature, and were awarded AHRC funding of nearly a million pounds for The Edinburgh Edition of Walter Scott’s Poetry: Engaging New Audiences.
+2021 was a particularly busy year for us as we celebrated the 250th anniversary of Scott’s birth with an on-line exhibition on Scott and Song, headed for the hills to think about Scott’s mindful attitude to walking in nature, and were awarded AHRC funding of nearly a million pounds for The Edinburgh Edition of Walter Scott’s Poetry: Engaging New Audiences.

-Check back here for forthcoming events
+Check back here for other forthcoming events.

 Previous Events